11 Evaluating forecasts

 (`geom_line()`).

 Different metrics evaluate different components of the forecast.
-Be sure to match your evaluation metric to evaluate the aspects of the forecast that match the needs of the forecast user.
+Be sure to match your evaluation metric to the aspects of the forecast that meet the forecast user’s needs.

 Simonis, J. L., White, E. P., & Ernest, S. K. M. (2021).
 Evaluating probabilistic ecological forecasts.
 Ecology, 102(8). https://doi.org/10.1002/ecy.3431

-Create a new Rmarkdown document that you use to answer the questions below with a mix of code and text.
+Create a new Quarto document to answer the questions below, using a mix of code and text.

-- Based on visual inspection of your plot, how do the medians model each forecast differ in capacity to represent the observations?
+3. Based on visual inspection of your plot for the one forecast period, how does each model differ in capacity to represent the observations?

-- Based on visual inspection of your plot, how does the uncertainty of each model forecast differ in capacity to represent the observations?
+4. Based on visual inspection of your plot, how does the uncertainty of each model forecast differ in its capacity to capture the observations?

-- Do you think you have enough important from the mean CRPS score to determine the “best” model?
+3. Do you think you have enough information from the mean CRPS score to determine the “best” model?
 If not, what is needed to better characterize the best-performing model?

-Commit your Rmd and knitted HTML to your GitHub repository that you used in Chapter 10.
+Commit your QMD and render HTML to your GitHub repository that you used in Chapter 10.